DebianLinuxTutorials

 sudo apt install tigervnc-standalone-server tigervnc-common

-Once successfully installed the next step is to run the vncserver the command which will create the initial configuration and set up the password:
+Once successfully installed the next step is to run the vncserver the command that will create the initial configuration and set up the password:

 vncserver